mbocquet/cryptomounts/README.md

 ## Why ?

-- to mount LUKS volumes automatically without using a local keyfile or a USB stick
+- to mount LUKS volumes automatically without using a local keyfile, USB stick or interactive password.
-- to be able to disable remotely the next automount of volume(s)
+- to be able to disable remotely the next automount of volume(s).
+- to protect data hosted in a remote datacenter you can't trust, in case of server / storage compromision or theft.

 ## How does it works ?